deepnetworkgmbh/blog/_posts/2019-11-27-monthly-sliding-window-partitioning-dhkeeping.md

 ### 4- Housekeeping Stored Procedure

 - After defining table, partition schema and function it is time to perform the actual sliding window operation.
 To do that, we have to create a stored procedure that will be called by our cronjob.
-The skeleton for the procedure would be like the following:
+The skeleton for the procedure would be like the following (error handling being out of scope):

 ``` sql
 	-- Go back 1 year